spenserblack/actions-wiki/CONTRIBUTING.md

 - **💡 I have an idea:** [Open an Idea Discussion]
 - **💻 I want to code:** See below

-⚠️ You must never report security 🔒 related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to spenserblack01@gmail.com.

 ## Contributing code

 1. 🔀 Fork the repo